Is it currently dangerous to travel in Pakistan?

 to handle things like land slides over the road or illness of

 a client.
 This flexibility also means that the group would be

 ready and able to go around a trouble spot if one should ever

-The company owners, Masood and Nafisa Ahmad, live in
+The company owners, Masood and Nafisa, live in

 remember that the news media tends to emphasize the few troubled